Blog Home

 Improve Your Walking Workout

 Walking is an effective exercise, but it’s easy to get into a rut with your routine.
-When you continue to walk for the same time and distance at the same intensity, your fitness is no longer challenged and you may no longer see results.
-This doesn’t mean you have to stop walking.
+Always walking for the same distance and intensity may stop challenging your fitness.
 Add some of these creative variations to your workout to get the heart pumping and to continue improving your fitness.

 Add intervals

 By varying your speed throughout your walk, you can boost calorie burn without overexerting yourself.
-Start at a leisurely pace, walk a little faster for 60 seconds, and then walk as fast as you can for 30 seconds to 60 seconds.
+Begin at a leisurely pace, then increase your speed for 60 seconds, and then walk as fast as you can for 30 seconds to 60 seconds.
 Return to your leisurely place for 60 seconds and continue to repeat the intervals throughout your entire walk.
 If you’d rather not keep time, use landmarks for your intervals.
 For example, walk quickly to the stop sign and then recover until you get to the fire hydrant.

 Alter your environment

-A boring walk feels like it lasts forever and your lack of interest could slow you down to a shuffle.
+A boring walk feels like it lasts forever, and your lack of interest could slow you down to a shuffle.
 Choose walking environments that energize you or those that relieve your stress, and alternate where you walk to avoid boredom.
-Take time to investigate what types of walking environments you have access to.
+Take time to investigate what types of walking environments are available to you.
 You might be surprised to find nature trails, beaches, paved trails around lakes, high school cross-country courses, and quaint downtown streets, which all provide enjoyable places to walk.

 Find an incline